DHA License for Doctors: A Complete Registration Guide

 Temporary License3 months

-What are the limitations for a doctor to obtain a DHA medical license?
+What are the limitations for a doctor to obtain a DHA license?

 1. Only degrees from accredited and recognized medical schools are accepted by DHA.